The IPMAT Indore exam date is released by IIM Indore & the exam is set to be conducted on Thursday, May 23, 2024 (afternoon shift).

-Entrance exams are not only a test of your subject knowledge but are also a test of your time management skills, performance under stress and how you weigh speed against accuracy.
+Entrance exams are a test of your subject knowledge and your time management skills, performance under stress, and how you weigh speed against accuracy.
 This article aims to deliver the following two things for your preparation regarding the aptitude test for IIM Indore’s Integrated Program in Management (IPM):

 - Preparation Strategy for IPM Aptitude Test

-- The Basics: Both sections have questions that are concept driven.
-Hence, it is imperative that you revise and strengthen your basics.
+- The Basics: Both sections have questions that are concept-driven.
+Hence, you must revise and strengthen your basics.
 Prepare the concepts well, revise them regularly and practice a plethora of questions for each concept.

 - Advanced Mathematics: The Quantitative Aptitude section comprises 60% of the paper.
-The questions are a mix bag from various areas and the difficulty level is between moderate to difficult.
-Hence, to achieve a good overall score, it is essential that you score well in this section.
+The questions are mixed from various areas, and the difficulty level is between moderate and difficult.
+Hence, you must score well in this section to achieve a good overall score.

 - Mock it up: The IPM Aptitude Test checks you on subject knowledge and your ability to manage time without compromising on accuracy.
-And as it is an online test, it is essential that you practice several mock tests.
-This will condition you to the actual test taking conditions and help you score well.
+And as it is an online test, you must practice several mock tests.
+This will condition you to the actual test-taking conditions and help you score well.

-- Analysis: Strengths & Weakness: Post the mock test; it is strongly advised that you do a thorough analysis of the test.
+- Analyse Strengths & Weakness: Post the mock test; it is strongly advised that you thoroughly analyze the test.
 Recognize your strong and weak areas and work on them accordingly.
 Revise your strong topics regularly and devote extra time and effort to improve the weak ones.

 - Ace the game with Practice: It’s about how quickly and accurately you solve a certain question nationally.
-At the end of the day, practice does make a man perfect.
+Practice does make a man perfect.
 Live by this rule when preparing for this exam.

-- The Spice of time: Unlike the previous years’, IIM Indore has introduced sectional time for its 2017 IPM Aptitude Test.
-Of the 2 hours, 75 minutes are for the 60 questions of QA and 45 minutes are for the 40 questions of VA.
-This suggests that you should carefully devote time to each question.
+- The Spice of time: Unlike the previous years’, IIM Indore has introduced sectional time for its 2020 IPMAT.
+All the sections have been given 30 minutes each to complete the sections.
+So, devote time carefully to each question.

 - Selection of Questions: As the difficulty level of this exam is not easy, it is not possible to attempt all the questions within the given time.
 Hence, choose the questions you want to attempt wisely.
 Knowing your areas of strength and weakness here is of great importance.
-For instance, if you are good at algebra, recognize and attempt all questions of algebra first.
-This will give you a head start in terms of time and also build up your confidence for the rest of the questions.
+For instance, recognize and attempt all algebra questions first if you are good at algebra.
+This will give you a head start in terms of time and build up your confidence for the rest of the questions.

-- Take calculated risk: The sectional time and negative marking make the choice of questions very important.
-Do not make wild estimates and approximations.
-Be very careful with the Verbal ability section as students often tend to make wild guesses.
-With Quantitative Aptitude it is a little easier to apply this even if you are not aware of the concept, but be careful while guessing; at times you might not reach a particular solution.
+- Take a calculated risk: The sectional time and negative marking make the choice of questions very important.
+Do not make rough estimates and approximations.
+Be careful with the Verbal ability section, as students often tend to make wild guesses.
+With Quantitative Aptitude, it is a little easier to apply this even if you are not aware of the concept, but be careful while guessing; at times, you might not reach a particular solution.